enio23/enio23.github.io/_pages/cv.md

 Work experience
 ======
-* **Internship** - AZ Maria Middelares - Ghent, Belgium (*02/2015-07/2015*)
-  * 3D delineation and volume estimation of the Striatum of the Brain and Liver Cancer tissues.
+* **Postdoctoral Scientist** - Heidelberg University - Klaus Tschira Institute for Integrative Computational Cardiology and Department of Internal Medicine III (Cardiology, Angiology, and Pneumology), Heidelberg University - Heidelberg, Germany (*03/2021-Current*)
+  * Integration of multi-omics data to shed light into the molecular mechanisms leading to the development of cardiomyopathies.
-  * Development of tools used to quantify the severity of Parkinson Disease and Liver Cancer for making proper treatment planning.
+  * Development of computational tools used for the understanding of Alternative Splicing effects to protein signalling networks.
+  * Identification of essential parameter settings for direct RNA sequencing with Nanopore Sequencing.
+  * Computational tools and analyses scripts developed in R.

+* **SYMBIOSYS ITN Early Stage Researcher/PhD Candidate** – Faculty of Mechanical Engineering and JRC COMBINE RWTH Aachen & BioQuant Zentrum Heidelberg University - Aachen & Heidelberg, Germany (*08/2016-04/2020*)
+  * **Thesis Title:** Identification of both structure and parameters of large signalling models.
+  * Development of computational tools used for the modelling large-scale cell signalling networks
+  * Integration of optimization techniques with simulation analysis in order to provide information about the behaviour of cell signalling systems.
+  * Statistical and data exploration analysis of molecular data (mainly of proteomics and transcriptomics).
-  * Software tools developed in MATLAB.
+  * Computational tools developed in R.

 * **Master Thesis Project** - Helmholtz Institut, RWTH Aachen - Aachen, Germany (*02/2016-08/2016*)